 Once it’s on YouTube (or Wistia) embed it into an article or blog post on your site.
 Now you can promote the URL with the embedded video.
 Share it, send it, tell the world.

-Avoid sending your audience directly to YouTube at all costs.
+It’s better to send visitors to your article than to send them to YouTube.
 YouTube is filled with ads, competitors, notifications and distractions.
 As a general rule, never send your audience to a website with 2.6 billion cat videos.

 For these videos, the visitor needs to click to play.
 So your goal is to catch their attention and give them a strong reason to press that little triangle.
 The trick is to make a preview image (aka a “custom thumbnail”) that includes these two ingredients: